paybygroup/slate/source/index.html.md

 Amount to be refunded.
 It may not be greater than the current collected amount of the purchase, which is the total purchase amount net of any previous refunds.
-If the memberships_shares are provided, this value must equal the sum of those shares.
+If the memberships_shares array is provided, this value must equal the sum of those shares.

+##### » funding_source_id
+UUID of the merchant's payment source they wish to use to fund this refund.
+This is only applicable if the merchant originally received the payment that is being refunded into the merchant's bank account instead of a through a custom gateway.

 > Example responses